-Figure 4: Annual length-frequency distributions for krill, presented by fishing season from 2001 to the present season, in Area 48 (top panel) and in Subareas 48.1, 48.2 and 48.3 (lower panels).
-The number of hauls from which krill were measured (N) and the number of fish measured (n) in each year are provided; the months in which fishing occurred in a subarea are indicated by the letter F. Note: No length data was recorded in 2003
+Figure 4: Annual length-frequency distributions for krill, presented by fishing season from 2001 to the present season, in Area 48 (top panel) and in Subareas 48.1 (N and S see Figure 5), 48.2 and 48.3 (lower panels).
+The number of hauls from which krill were measured (N) and the number of fish measured (n) in each year are provided; the months in which fishing occurred in a subarea are indicated by the letter F. Note: No length data was recorded in 2003.

-Figure 5: SSMUs in the areas to the north and south of the South Shetland Islands in Subarea 48.1 used for the aggregation of length-frequency distributions of krill (following the recommendation of WG-EMM-15, SC-CAMLR-XXXIV, Annex 6, paragraph 2.10).
+Figure 5: Small-scale management units (SSMUs) in the areas to the north and south of the South Shetland Islands in Subarea 48.1 used for the aggregation of length-frequency distributions of krill (following the recommendation of WG-EMM-15 - SC-CAMLR-XXXIV, Annex 6, paragraph 2.10).
+Details of the labels for each SSMU are given in Table A2.1.